turingschool/mod-0-curriculum/session2/session2.md

 #### 3 minutes - on your own
 - How can you break this problem down into smaller chunks or sub-problems?
 - What steps are needed to get from the initial data (input) to the desired end result (output)?
-#### 5 minutes - in groups (finished? start converting to code)
+#### 5 minutes - in groups
 - In groups, take turns sharing your psuedocode
-- As a group, come up with a Team Solution that can borrow parts from all the different group members!
+- As a group, come up with a Team Pseudocdoe that can borrow parts from all the different group members!
-#### 10 minutes - Share Outs + Walkthrough
+#### 5 minutes - Share Outs + Walkthrough

 Everyone should read [this article](https://medium.com/@dannysmith/breaking-down-problems-its-hard-when-you-re-learning-to-code-f10269f4ccd5) at some point after class - note that it's written in Ruby, but again, **focus on the process**